Candidates must meet eligibility conditions as of the deadline for submitting applications.

 Place where scholarship is used

-To use a training award for studies outside Québec, the candidate must be a Canadian citizen or a permanent resident of Canada and be domiciled in Québec within the meaning of the Health Insurance Act.
+To use a training award for studies outside Québec, the candidate must be a Canadian citizen and have a valid RAMQ card or proof of eligibility for RAMQ at the time of application as set out in Section 3 of these rules.

 Choosing an evaluation committee